alexfoglia1/RaspberryPico_DroneController/README.md

 Controller is an interrupt-based multi-core RP2040 application.
 Once executed, software initializes board gpio and device drivers, then it reads runtime parameters from flash memory and it starts one timer foreach CPU on the pico:

 1) Attitude Producer: Reads raw IMU, filters data with a pt1 filter and estimates body attitude, on CPU1.
 If BNO55 is used, attitude estimation is replaced with the absolute orientation given by the sensor.
+First roll/pitch measured are considered IMU offset to obtain a known zero position.
 2) Attitude Consumer: Reads body attitude and user commands.
 User commands are alpha/beta filtered and the output is used to perform a PID control loop, on CPU0.
 PID output is the PWM pulse width actuated to the motors.

 After timers have been launched, software eventually waits for flash updates.